huawei-noah/SMARTS/competition/track-2/evaluation/README.md

 This folder contains the python script that CodaLab uses to evaluate the submissions.

 ## Test cases for Track-1
-+ Submitted models will be evaluated on scenarios similar to those given for training, namely, intersection, merging, cruising, and cut-in scenarios.
++ Submitted models will be evaluated on scenarios similar to those given for training and on additional hidden scenarios.
+Test scenarios include intersections, merging, cruising, cut-ins, curved roads, etc.

 ## Score for Track-1
 + Submitted models are scored on four aspects, namely,